maarten-pennings/P2000/readme.md

 Later I found on page 52 [Gebruiksaanwijzing](docs/Gebruiksaanwijzing-P2000T-met-P2305-BASIC-NL.pdf):

 > Het BASIC programma begint normaal op &H6547.
 Vanaf dit adres staat een ketting van programma regels in het geheugen.

+Or, "The BASIC program by default starts at &H6547.
+From that address there is a linked list of program lines."

 ```basic